wsydney76/craft5-blade/ai-generated-docs/BLADE_FUNCTIONS_MAPPING.md

 # Blade Helper Functions Mapping

+__Note: This document is AI generated, unedited, untested.
+So may be correct or not.__

 This document maps each helper function in `BladeHelpers.php` to the underlying static class call or method it wraps.

 ## Helper Functions to Static Class Calls